KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The internal precision shall at a minimum match the equivalent of 12 bits unsigned integer, which maps to the PQ.

 ## Displaymapping

 ### To HDR capable display

 To convert from internal values (linear scene light) to the non-linear output value in the range 0.0 - 1.0 the PQ EOTF shall be used.
-This is specified in Rec.
-2100: https://www.itu.int/rec/R-REC-BT.2100/en
+This is specified in ITU BT.2100: https://www.itu.int/rec/R-REC-BT.2100/en

 If the framebuffer format and colorspace is known to the implementation then a format and colorspace shall be chosen to preserve the range and precision of the SMPTE ST 2084 transfer function.
-If available, a framebuffer colorspace that is compatible with the color primaries of Rec.
-2020 shall be used.
+If available, a framebuffer colorspace that is compatible with the color primaries of ITU BT.2020 shall be used.
-If this colorspace is used the source images must be converted from Rec.
-709 linear values to Rec.
-2020 linear values, after conversion has been done from sRGB to linear values.
+If this colorspace is used the source color images must be converted from linear ITU BT.709 values to ITU BT.2020 linear values, where applicable depending on texture target and source format.

+**Implementation notes**

+Conversion of color pramaries to BT.2020 could be done after loading of a PNG/JPEG and after the image has been gamma expanded from sRGB to linear.

+#### Color conversion matrix

-Color conversion from Rec.
-709 to Rec.
-2020 is specified in Rec.
-2087
+Color conversion from BT.709 to BT.2020 is specified in ITU BT.2087
 https://www.itu.int/rec/R-REC-BT.2087/en

 The M2 linear color conversion matrix is defined as:
 0.6274 0.3293 0.0433
 0.0691 0.9195 0.0114
 0.0164 0.0880 0.8956

 A HDR capable display is defined as having at least 10 bits per pixel for each colorchannel.